belthor777/Machine-Learning/PH207x/excercises/Lesson7/ Tutorial: One-sample proportions.md

 > *prtest* and *prtesti* **large sample one sample** proportion hypothesis test

 ### 1. We're going to do is estimate the proportion of California residents who visit the doctor at least once in the previous year.
 Lets denote this p. ###
+> For small samples use exact and for big samples use Wald methods.

+	ci doctor, binomial
+	ci doctor, binomial wald
+	ci doctor, binomial wilson